 - EPA has issued a Maximum Contaminant Level (MCL) for this chemical which may be more stringent.
-See EPA's National Primary Drinking Water Regulations.
+Refer to EPA's National Primary Drinking Water Regulations.

-- The criterion for organoleptic (taste and order) effects may be more stringent.
-See National Recommended Water Quality Criteria - Organoleptic Effects.
+- The criterion for organoleptic (taste and odor) effects may be more stringent.
+Refer to National Recommended Water Quality Criteria - Organoleptic Effects.